-When a child starts stammering we don’t know whether they will simply grow out of it or whether it will remain with them as they grow.
-8% of children who stammer continue with stammering in to adulthood.
+When a child starts stammering we don’t know whether it is a developmental stage and will stop or whether it will remain with them as they grow.
+8% of children stammer and around 1% will continue to stammer into adulthood.

 We know quite certainly now that stammering is caused by physiological factors, such as genetics and differences in the brain wiring, compared to children who do not stammer.